 UKRI and internal partnerships

-To augment our data-driven and systems-based approach, we connect our portfolio interests with Health Data Research UK, a new national MRC partner institute for health and biomedical informatics research, and promote interactions with other initiatives in biomedical and health informatics.
+To augment our data-driven and systems-based approach, we connect our portfolio interests with Health Data Research UK, a national MRC partner institute for health and biomedical informatics research, and promote interactions with other initiatives in biomedical and health informatics.

 We took an active role in work that resulted in the cross-council vision for food, nutrition and health research jointly published by the Biotechnology and Biological Sciences Research Council (BBSRC) and Economic and Social Research Council (ESRC).